-32. Accuracy of Constraints taken into account in the scheduling and dispatch process
+30. Accuracy of Constraints taken into account in the scheduling and dispatch process a.
+Checked that the constraints had been inputted into MMS for a sample of LTS runs;

-For a sample of constraints published on the Monthly/Weekly Operational Constraints Updates:
+For a sample of constraints published on the Weekly Operational Constraints Updates:

-- a.
-Checked that the constraints had been inputted into MMS for a sample of LTS runs; - b.
-Checked that the constraints were accurately set up in MMS (TCG Limits Constraints) for a sample of LTS runs: - c.
-Checked that the constraints had been accurately used/processed by the optimiser for a sample of LTS runs; and - d.
+b.
+Checked that the constraints were accurately set up in MMS (TCG Limits Constraints) for a sample of LTS runs;

+c.
+Checked that the constraints had been accurately used/processed by the optimiser for a sample of LTS runs; and d.
 Checked that the constraints had accurately been actioned and maintained by the Control Centre in real time dispatch.

-33. Completeness of Constraints published to participants
+31. Completeness of Constraints published to participants

-Confirmed for a sample of constraints included in the MMS that each constraint has been published on either the Monthly or Weekly Operational Constraints Update as applicable (active constraints) or the relevant scheduling and dispatch procedure document (inactive constraints).
+Confirmed for a sample of constraints included in the MMS that each constraint has been published on the Weekly Operational Constraints Update as applicable (active constraints) or the relevant scheduling and dispatch procedure document (inactive constraints).